andreas-wilm/andreas-wilm.github.io/_posts/2019-07-05-slurm-cluster-with-lustre.md

 The default behaviour of Lustre cluster is to not allow locking.
 This can be changed by remounting with flock as option.
 The following snippet enables locking:

-    sudo umount /lustre
+    umount /lustre
     sed -i -e '/lustre/s/defaults/defaults,flock/' /etc/fstab;
-    sudo mount /lustre;
+    mount /lustre;

-This can for example be added to the startup scripts of the dingo-compute template, e.g. specs/default/cluster-init/scripts/00_setup_lustre_perms.sh
+This can for example be added to the startup scripts of the [dingo-compute template](https://github.com/andreas-wilm/cyclecloud-dingo-compute), e.g. `specs/default/cluster-init/scripts/00_setup_lustre_perms.sh`

 ## Hardcoded user names in templates

-The scripts in the dingo-compute template all assume that your cycle user was called `cycleadmin`.
+The scripts in the [dingo-compute template](https://github.com/andreas-wilm/cyclecloud-dingo-compute) all assume that your cycle user was called `cycleadmin`.

 ## ssh-key vs passwords

-You need an ssh-key to log into the CycleCloud VM and cluster.
-During the setup you are given the option to use a password instead.
+You need an ssh-key to log into the CycleCloud VM and cluster, even though you are given the option to use a password during the setup process.
 Do not use a password!